kreso-t/cncjs-kt-ext/readme.md

     ```
     (#autolevel)
     ```
-    without any options it will probe every 10mm, with travel height at 2mm, and feedrate 50mm/min
+    without any options it will probe every 10mm, with travel height at 2mm, and probing feedrate 50mm/min

     please note that this command will be ignored when put inside the gcode file, you must run it  either as Macro or type it into the Console.